maggieavery/PyEarth_EPS88_jupyterbook/_sources/week_01.md

-Chapter One: Introduction to Jupyter Notebooks and Map Projections
+Chapter 1: Introduction to Jupyter Notebooks and Map Projections
 =======================

 ## Syllabus can be found on the bCourses page: